Should I start an engineering consulting firm? It all comes down to your personality and your long-term goals as an engineer.

 - Choosing who to work with

-- Choosing the type of work to pursue
+- Picking the type of work to pursue

-In the end, you’ll never be 100% ready to start a business.
-You just need to dive into the deep end and start swimming when you pull the trigger to start.
+But guess what?
+You’ll never be 100% ready to start a business.
+You’ve just got to take the plunge and start swimming when the time comes.

 Other engineering business options